Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-You can use your Strength modifier, in place of Dexterity for attack and damage rolls with Ranged Weapon and Firearms, such as Longbow or Heavy Crossbows.
+You can use your Strength modifier, in place of Dexterity for attack and damage rolls with Ranged Weapon, such as Longbow or Heavy Crossbows.
 When you do so, you gain +1 to damage rolls with those weapons.

 Moreover, you also use your Strength instead of your Dexterity to fufill the :weapon-prop-heavy: **Heavy** weapon property requirement for those weapons.

+---

+### Trench Fighting

+*Fighting Style Feat (Prerequisite: Fighting Style Feature)*

+While wielding a melee weapon in one hand and no other weapon, you gain the following benefits:

+- You gain a +1 bonus to your attack rolls and +1 to your AC.
+Both of these bonuses increases to +2 if you are in an area of Difficult Terrain or if your Speed is reduced by any environmental factors.
+- You can make an Unarmed Strike (Grapple & Shove only) as a :rsc-b: Bonus Action.
+You can do this even while wielding a Shield in your other hand.

 ---